FreHu/abaplint-clean-code/rules.md

 ### object_naming

 Allows to define prefixes for object types.
 This differs per project.

 Disabled.

 ## Formatting

 Warning:

 Enabling some of the formatting checks might lead to a lot of violations, as old editors reformat class headers and pretty printer only fixes most punctuation issues.
 Some of them can be draconic to maintain without proper tooling to fix the formatting, which might improve in the future.

+The clean code config enables by default the rules which shouldn't be common enough to cause too many violations.

-They are all disabled by default. enable them yourself according to your preferred conventions.
+Enable more of them yourself according to your preferred conventions.

 ### keywords_upper

 Checks that keywords are in uppercase.
 Parameters allow to skip certain parts of code such as class definitions, which can be reformatted by SE80.

 ### line_only_punc